qteatime/kate/docs/source/dev/manual/model/cartridges.rst

 be hidden from the official channels, or require the player to agree to possibly explicit content before they can install and play.

-Rating is made out of an age-appropriateness rating, from the author's perspective and not governed by any regulatory body, which can be one of:
+Rating is made out of an age-appropriateness rating from the author's perspective and not governed by any regulatory body.
+It can be one of:

 * **General** — the author sees it as appropriate for any audience;
-* **Teen-and-up** — the author thinks the game is not appropriate for kids aged 12 and younger;
+* **Teen-and-up** — the author thinks the game is not appropriate for younger kids (generally aged 12 and younger);
 * **Mature** — the author thinks the game is only appropriate for adult audiences.
-It may include depictions of violence, sex, abuse, and other heavy topics, but there's nothing very graphic;
+It may include depictions of violence, sex, abuse, and other heavy topics, but there's nothing very explicit;
-* **Explicit** — like mature, except things can get graphic.
+* **Explicit** — like mature, except things can get explicit or overt.
 * **Unknown** — the author has chosen to not give the game an age appropriateness rating.

 The default age-appropriateness rating is "Unknown", which for all practical purposes has the same meaning as "Explicit".
-It will be treated as a game for adults regardless of its actual content, so players can give their informed consent.
+It will be treated as a game for adults regardless of its actual content since we can't tell the player what to expect.

 The other part of rating is the content warning.
 This is a free-text field that includes any warnings the author wishes players to be aware before they